 Reporting and Control in Focus: A Study of the Swedish Public Employment Service’s Evaluations

 In December 2008 I started postgraduate studies in Social Work at Örebro University.
 My studies are now completed.
-On May 12, 2017, my Licentiate Thesis was approved at the Örebro University.
+On May 12, 2017, I successfully defended my Licentiate Thesis at the Örebro University.

 The opponent was Jürgen Degner PhD.

-My Supervisors were Elinor Brunnberg PhD, Senior Professor in Social Work and Mats Ekermo PhD, Senior Lecturer in Social Work.
+My Supervisors were Elinor Brunnberg PhD (1948-2017), Senior Professor in Social Work and Mats Ekermo PhD, Senior Lecturer in Social Work.

 Rapportering och kontroll i fokus: En studie av Arbetsförmedlingens utvärderingsverksamhet